RamGoel/QResume/README.md

 # QResume
 QResume is a resume builder which can be shared to anyone via a QR Code.
-This project is made made for Tech-A-Thon 3.0
+This project is made for Tech-A-Thon 3.0

 ## Features
 - [x] Resume builder with 2 Custom template options which can be downloaded.